How To Turn Price Shoppers Into Valuable Customers

 - Probably You at Some Point

-As a lead generation company that generates hundreds of thousands of exclusive phone leads for home improvement contractors each month, we have unique insights into the nature of those calls, as well as their results for our clients.
-We analyzed thousands of calls to better understand the nature of calls where the caller inquired about the price.
+As a lead generation company that generates hundreds of thousands of exclusive phone leads for home improvement contractors each month, we at Service Direct have unique insights into the nature of price shopping calls, as well as their results for our clients.
+We analyzed thousands of price shopper calls to better understand the nature of calls where the caller inquired about the price.

 - About a third (32%) of homeowners ask about the price on the first call.